 Boiled water is not purified water.
 While boiled water may still contain chemicals, metals and other dissolved solids, the boiling process can remove certain microorganisms.

 Boiling water is exactly how it sounds: a heat source is used to raise the temperature of water until it reaches boiling point.

 It’s easiest to boil tap water in a pot or pan on the stove.
 Put the heat on high, then wait until the water begins to bubble.
 This is a sign that it has hit boiling point.
 You will also hear the water bubbling.

 Bring the water to a rolling boil – i.e. keep it bubbling – for a minute.
 If you’re boiling water at elevations above 6,500 feet, leave it for at least three minutes.

 Once you have boiled your water, it’ll be safe to drink (if your purpose was solely to kill microorganisms – more on this below).
 Remove the water from the heat, then wait for it to cool before drinking.
 Store the water in clean, sealed containers until you plan to drink it.

 Boiling water is typically recommended if there’s a chance that your tap water source has been contaminated with microbiological impurities, like bacteria, viruses and protozoa.

-Boiling water ensures that water reaches or exceeds the temperature of 100 degrees Celcius.
-You can rapidly kill bacteria when exposing them to temperatures above 65 degrees Celcius, so boiling water should almost certainly kill these microorganisms.
+Boiling water ensures that water reaches or exceeds the temperature of 100 degrees Celsius.
+You can rapidly kill bacteria when exposing them to temperatures above 65 degrees Celsius, so boiling water should almost certainly kill these microorganisms.